ayaanzhaque/Nicotine-COVID19/README.md

 # How Nicotine Withdrawal Effects COVID-19

 This repository contains the code for our paper "A Computational Analysis of the Effect of Nicotine Withdrawal on Cardiac Arrhythmia and its Relationship with COVID-19 Mortality Rates" by Ayaan Haque (Project Lead), Aryaman Kukal, Yamuna Rao, and David Cho.
+This research was conducted as part of the ASDRP Summer Program under advisorship of Keshav Rao.

 # Abstract